 The majority of our operations are located in taxable jurisdictions, including Luxembourg, the United States and the United Kingdom.
-Our Luxembourg companies that file tax returns as a consolidated group generated a taxable loss for the three months ended March 31, 2015.
+Our Luxembourg companies that file tax returns as a consolidated group generated a taxable loss for the nine months ended September 30, 2015.
 Due to our cumulative losses in recent years, and the inherent uncertainty associated with the realization of future taxable income in the foreseeable future, we recorded a full valuation allowance against the net operating losses generated in Luxembourg.
 The difference between tax expense (benefit) reported in the condensed consolidated statements of income and tax computed at statutory rates is attributable to the valuation allowance on losses generated in Luxembourg, the provision for foreign taxes, which were principally in the United States and the United Kingdom, as well as withholding taxes on revenue earned in many of the foreign markets in which we operate.

-As of December 31, 2014 and March 31, 2015, our gross unrecognized tax benefits were \$67.1 million and \$68.6 million, respectively (including interest and penalties), of which \$45.6 million and \$46.7 million, respectively, if recognized, would affect our effective tax rate.
-As of December 31, 2014 and March 31, 2015, we had recorded reserves for interest and penalties in the amount of \$17.3 million and \$18.3 million, respectively.
+As of December 31, 2014 and September 30, 2015, our gross unrecognized tax benefits were \$67.1 million and \$39.2 million, respectively (including interest and penalties), of which \$45.6 million and \$28.5 million, respectively, if recognized, would affect our effective tax rate.
+As of December 31, 2014 and September 30, 2015, we had recorded reserves for interest and penalties in the amount of \$17.3 million and \$4.72 million, respectively.
 We continue to recognize interest and, to the extent applicable, penalties with respect to the unrecognized tax benefits as income tax expense.
-Since December 31, 2014, the change in the balance of unrecognized tax benefits consisted of an increase of \$0.9 million related to prior period tax positions and an increase of \$0.5 million related to current tax positions.
+Since December 31, 2014, the change in the balance of unrecognized tax benefits consisted of an increase of \$3.0 million related to current tax positions, a decrease of \$30.0 million due to the expiration of statute of limitations for the assessment of taxes, and a decrease of \$0.9 million due to settlement of an audit.

 We operate in various taxable jurisdictions throughout the world, and our tax returns are subject to audit and review from time to time.
 We consider Luxembourg, the United States, the United Kingdom and Brazil to be our significant tax jurisdictions.
-Our Luxembourg, U.S., U.K. and Brazilian subsidiaries are subject to income tax examination for periods after December 31, 2003.
+Our Luxembourg, U.S., U.K. and Brazilian subsidiaries are subject to income tax examination for periods after December 31, 2008.
 Within the next twelve months, we believe that there are no jurisdictions in which the outcome of unresolved tax issues or claims is likely to be material to our results of operations, financial position or cash flows.

-On March 3, 2014, Intelsat Corporation ("Intelsat Corp"), Intelsat Global Service LLC, Intelsat General Corporation, Intelsat USA License LLC and Intelsat USA Sales LLC were notified by the District of Columbia Office of the Tax Revenue of its intent to initiate an audit for the tax years ending 2010 and 2011.
+On March 3, 2014, Intelsat Corp, Intelsat Global Service LLC, Intelsat General, Intelsat USA License LLC and Intelsat USA Sales LLC were notified by the District of Columbia Office of the Tax Revenue of its intent to initiate an audit for the tax years ending 2010 and 2011.
 At this point in time, it is too early to assess the probability of any adjustments resulting from these audits.